Batch image resizing and conversion with ImageMagick

 Practical examples and use cases

-- Standardizing Image Assets: Ensure all images in a project meet specific dimensions and formats, maintaining consistency across your application or website.
+- Standardizing Image Assets: Ensure that all images in a project meet specific dimensions and formats, maintaining consistency across your application or website.

 Conclusion